wdk-docs/nest-docs/content/graphql/resolvers-map.md

 You can define multiple resolver classes.
 Nest will combine these at run time.
 See the [module](/graphql/resolvers#module) section below for more on code organization.

+!!! warning

-> warning **Note** The logic inside the `AuthorsService` and `PostsService` classes can be as simple or sophisticated as needed.
+    The logic inside the `AuthorsService` and `PostsService` classes can be as simple or sophisticated as needed.
 The main point of this example is to show how to construct resolvers and how they can interact with other providers.

 In the example above, we created the `AuthorsResolver` which defines one query resolver function and one field resolver function.
 To create a resolver, we create a class with resolver functions as methods, and annotate the class with the `@Resolver()` decorator.